roykho/woocommerce-geolocation-based-products/readme.txt

 == Upgrade Notice ==

 = 1.5.0 =
 * Add - Ability to show and hide products and categories by location.
-Since this is a major update, please empty out all rules and reapply.
+Since this is a major update, rules will be emptied.
+Please reapply all rules.

 == Changelog ==